 In the past few years, thanks to the diffusion of useful accessories and photographic filters with good quality and low prices, the technique of long exposure has become increasingly popular among photography enthusiasts.
-Even if this technique can be used both in studio and in a urban environment, the perfect playground of long exposures is landscape photography.
+Even if this technique can be used both in the studio and in an urban environment, the perfect playground for long exposures is landscape photography.

-Unfortunately often it happens that the result we get is far from our expectations, and we end up classifying the long exposure as a demoniacal technique.
-However, following this step-by-step guide to long exposure photography, you’ll see how easy it is to get a good result on the first attempt (or almost).
+Unfortunately, it often happens that the result we get is far from our expectations, and we end up classifying the long exposure as an impossible technique.
+However, following this step-by-step guide to long exposure photography, you’ll see how easy it is to get a good result on the first attempt (or almost!).

 Mount your camera on a tripod and install all the accessories such as the remote shutter release and the filter holder (if you are using drop-in filters).
 However, wait to actually install the filters.
-Very important!
+This is very important!

 Now add your Neutral Density (ND) filter.
-If the filter is very strong, for example 10 stops, you will not be able to see through the viewfinder or the Live View.
+If the filter is very strong (10 stops, for example), you will not be able to see through the viewfinder or the Live View.
 Do not worry, because if you have followed the guide up to this point you will notice that we have already made the composition and the focus too.
 You are blind, but your camera will see everything perfectly.

-Set the shooting mode to Bulb (B) in order to take over the thirty second limit of the camera.
+Set the shooting mode to Bulb (B) in order to discard the thirty-second limit of the camera.
 Do not change any of the other settings (ISO and aperture) used in the test shot.

 Easy, isn’t it?
-Now fill your backpack with your camera and filters and go to practice in the field.
-For any doubt or if you need any help, don’t hesitate to ask questions in the comments below.
-Please share your long exposure images as well.
+Now fill your backpack with your camera and filters and go to practice in the field!